middleman/middlemanapp.com/source/basics/blogging.html.markdown

 end
 ```

-You'd be able to put your article sources at `cats/2013-11-12-best-cats.html` and they'd get written out to `cats/2013/11/12/best-cats.html` without you having to specify a `category` in frontmatter.
+you'd be able to put your article sources at `cats/2013-11-12-best-cats.html` and they'd get written out to `cats/2013/11/12/best-cats.html` without you having to specify a `category` in frontmatter.
 You can also access the category extracted from the source path via `current_article.metadata[:page]['category']`.

 You might also consider enabling the [pretty urls](/basics/pretty-urls/) feature if you want your blog posts to appear as directories instead of HTML files.